 As Dashain is approaching near, I had a nice sit down (through the net :P) with the one and only Lex Limbu to talk about, you guessed it – Dashain, and much more.
 Dashain is special to all Nepalese, read on to find out what he’s most looking forward to this Dashain.

 And hey!
-Just before we start let me tell you one more thing, especially for you shoppers, Daraz Dashain Dhamaka is happening between 15th to 30th September with upto 60% off, and 20% off on Credit/Debit card pre-payment.
-Plus, you can also win a brand new TVS Apache RTR 1604V, by shopping anything, I mean annnnnnything on Daraz during 15th to 22nd of September.
+Just before we start let me tell you one more thing, especially for you shoppers, Daraz Dashain Dhamaka is happening now with exclusive deals and upto 20% off (max Rs.
+2500) on Credit/Debit card pre-payment.
+Plus, you can also win a brand new TVS Apache RTR 1604V, by shopping anything, I mean annnnnnything on Daraz during the campaign.

 Alright, now that that’s done, let’s get into the interview: